Julia Byers, Founder and Director

 probably literally anyone, and puts this knowledge to good use as Ch21Con’s Marketing & Social Media Manager.
 She organizes and executes Ch21Con’s annual marketing plan, including a spring blog tour and major flyering campaign, as well as contributes to the Ch21Con social media accounts.

-Ariel is currently a senior at Sarah Lawrence College, studying writing, literature, and sociology.
+Ariel is a part-time teacher at a Jewish school and is working towards a career in education.
+She recently graduated from Sarah Lawrence College, where she studied writing, literature, and sociology.
 She’s been working with Chapter One Events since its founding and is excited about the future of the organization.
 Previously, she has worked as a remote reader for literary agents and a blogger for Indie Reader.
-Currently, in addition to her work with Chapter One Events, she is a member of the YA Pride team and the NY Writers Coalition Volunteer Corps.
+However, she prefers the education world to the publishing world, so despite her many friends in publishing (who are all awesome), she’s not planning to use that publishing experience for anything but her own writing and helping other young writers.

 Katelyn Pettit, Nonprofit Coordinator